tcdowney/mitty/README.md

 ## Miscellaneous Config

 # Controls whether or not low quality duplicates of images will be generated
+# Useful for loading lower quality images first and replacing with their higher
+# quality counterparts after the page has loaded
 generate_low_quality: true

+# Controls whether or not image color profiles and comments should be removed
+# Stripping out this metadata will result in lower filesizes
+strip_color_profiles: true
 ```

 ## Usage